20lives/dmote/doc/options-main.md

 The style of the wrist rest.
 Available styles are:

 - `threaded`: threaded fasteners connect the case and wrist rest.
-This works with a great variety of keyboard shapes and will allow adjusting the position of the wrist rest for different hands.
-- `solid`: a printed plastic bridge along the ground as part of the model.
-This has more limitations, both in manufacture and in use.
-It includes a hook on the near outward side of the case, which will only be useful if the case wall at that point is short and the wrist rest is attached to a key cluster whose third column (column 2) is positioned and walled in such a way that the solid bridge can be wedged between the hook and the column.
+- `solid`: the case and wrist rest are one piece.
+This option is a work in progress.

 ### Parameter `preview`